hoangducdt/hoangducdt/README.md

 * ✉️  You can contact me at [hoangduc.dt@hotmail.com](mailto:hoangduc.dt@hotmail.com)
 * 🚀  I'm currently working on [Saigon Hi-Tech Park](https://en.wikipedia.org/wiki/Saigon_Hi-Tech_Park)
 * 🤝  I'm willing to cooperate in the fields of electronics/programming/localization of games/information technology
-* ⚡  Don't work hard - work smart!
+* ⚡  The quote I like the most is "Don't work hard - work smart!"
 #

 ![](https://komarev.com/ghpvc/?username=hoangducdt&color=blueviolet)